If you’re looking for free online music production courses, chances are that you’re on a pretty tight budget.

 You might have heard of Berklee College Of Music before.
 It’s a renowned music college that has taught legends including:

-This course equips you with the knowledge and tools you need to professionally record and produce music.
+This course equips you with the knowledge and tools you need to record and produce music professionally.
 But it doesn’t stop there — you’ll also be taught the inner workings of being a successful producer, like developing your identity, vision, and intention as an artist/producer.

 Of course, all the technicals are a major component of the course, and by the end of it you will come away knowing how the physics of sound works, recording techniques, and how to process and manipulate effects.